 JGM has a superb track record litigating employment disputes.
-In a race discrimination and retaliation case, we and our co-counsel obtained the largest jury verdict in an employment case in Colorado history.
+In a race discrimination and retaliation case, we obtained the largest jury verdict in an employment case in Colorado history.
+In another case we obtained an even larger recovery for our clients, after several years of protracted litigation against a national financial services firm.
 Representing employees of public universities, both faculty and administrative, we have obtained seven-figure verdicts for denial of due process and deprivation of statutory rights.
 We have secured six-figure recoveries, both by judgment and by settlement, for executives wrongfully denied severance and sales personnel wrongly denied commissions under employment contracts.
 Although our employment litigation practice is plaintiff-focused, we have also achieved considerable successes defending employers against claims of discrimination, wrongful termination, breach of contract, and wage and hour violations.

 Outside Employment Counsel